The Complete Guide to Image Optimization for SEO

 5. Use Alt Text for Accessibility and SEO

-Alt text helps visually impaired users and gives search engines context.
-Write short, descriptive text for each image.
+Alt text helps screen readers and gives search engines context.
+Be concise and descriptive.

 6. Implement Lazy Loading